n1kakk/FleetBid/src/BiddingService/README.md

 ### gRPC
 - Service: Provides a gRPC client to communicate efficiently with other microservices, such as querying auction details.

-### Dependency Injection
-- Repositories: IBiddingRepo is implemented by BiddingRepo to handle data operations related to bids.

 ### Background Services
-- Hosted Services: Includes background tasks such as CheckAuctionFinished to periodically check and update the status of auctions.
+Hosted Services: Includes background tasks such as CheckAuctionFinished to periodically check and update the status of auctions.

 ### Setup and Configuration
 - Services: Configures essential services, including controllers, AutoMapper, MassTransit, authentication, and gRPC.